Indifference pricing of pure endowments in a regime-switching market model: Characterization of the indifference price

 \section{Characterization of the indifference price}

-In this section we compute explicitly the indifference price for the pure endowment contract whose payoff is given in \eqref{payoffPE}.

-To this aim, we provide the definition of the indifference price charged by an insurance company which writes a pure endowment.
-Recall that $\bar V$ and $V$ are the value functions introduced in \eqref{Vbaruesp} and \eqref{Vuesp}, respectively. \begin{definition} Given $W_{t}=w$, $\lambda_{t}=\lambda$ and $X_{t}=i$, the {\em indifference price} process or {\em reservation price} process $P=\{P_t,\ t \in [0,T]\}$ of the insurer related to the pure endowment contract is defined at any time $t \in [0,T]$ as the $\mathbb{G}$-adapted process implicit solution to the equation

-In other words, $P$ is the price that makes the insurer indifferent, in terms of expected utility, between not selling and selling the policy for the price $P$ now and paying the benefits at maturity. \end{definition}

-We have the following explicit characterization of the indifference price process in our framework. \begin{proposition} Under the same hypotheses of Theorem \ref{thver2}, for every $t \in [0,T]$, the indifference price of the insurer related to the pure endowment with maturity $T$ is given by for all $(t,\lambda) \in [0,T] \times \Rp $, where the function $\phi$ solves the Cauchy problem \eqref{PCphi}. \begin{proof} By Theorem \ref{thver} and Theorem \ref{thver2}, equation \eqref{przz} reads as
+In this section we compute explicitly the indifference price $P$, see Definition \ref{indiff-price}, for the pure endowment contract whose payoff is given in \eqref{payoffPE}.
+Recall that the indifference price is the value $P$ at which the insurer is indifferent, in terms of expected utility, between not selling the policy and selling it for $P$ now while committing to pay the benefits at maturity. \\ We have the following explicit characterization of the indifference price process in our framework. \begin{proposition} Under the same hypotheses of Theorem \ref{thver2}, for every $t \in [0,T]$, the indifference price of the insurer related to the pure endowment with maturity $T$ is given by for all $(t,\lambda) \in [0,T] \times \Rp $, where the function $\phi$ solves the Cauchy problem \eqref{PCphi}. \begin{proof} By Theorem \ref{thver} and Theorem \ref{thver2}, equation \eqref{przz} reads as

 and then from which, computing the logarithm of both members, we get \eqref{prezzo}. \end{proof} \end{proposition}